brennanbrown/stars/index.md

 ## Liquid

+- [allejo/jekyll-toc](https://github.com/allejo/jekyll-toc) - A GitHub Pages compatible Table of Contents generator without a plugin or JavaScript :octocat:
 - [cfjedimaster/eleventy-blog-guide](https://github.com/cfjedimaster/eleventy-blog-guide) - The repository for my guide on building a blog with Eleventy

 ## Makefile

 - [roboyoshi/datacurator-filetree](https://github.com/roboyoshi/datacurator-filetree) - a standard filetree for /r/datacurator [ and r/datahoarder ]

+## Markdown

+- [tldr-pages/tldr](https://github.com/tldr-pages/tldr) - 📚 Collaborative cheatsheets for console commands

 ## Nunjucks

 - [TryGhost/eleventy-starter-ghost](https://github.com/TryGhost/eleventy-starter-ghost) - A starter template to build websites with Ghost & Eleventy
-- [accessibility-in-action/co-design](https://github.com/accessibility-in-action/co-design) - The co-design website for Accessibility in Action.
+- [accessibility-exchange/co-design](https://github.com/accessibility-exchange/co-design) - The co-design website for The Accessibility Exchange.
 - [peruvianidol/11ty-recipes](https://github.com/peruvianidol/11ty-recipes) - Everything you need to build an Eleventy site from scratch
 - [a11yproject/a11yproject.com](https://github.com/a11yproject/a11yproject.com) - The A11Y Project is a community-driven effort to make digital accessibility easier.
 - [philhawksworth/hawksworx.com](https://github.com/philhawksworth/hawksworx.com) - My hawksworx.com blog site, powered by Eleventy and Netlify